indygreg/python-zstandard/README.rst

 The following named arguments to ``train_dictionary`` can also be used to further control dictionary generation.

-selectivity
-   Integer selectivity level.
-Default is 9.
-Larger values yield more data in dictionary. level
+level
    Integer compression level.
 Default is 6. dict_id